cloudpositive/cloudpositive-website/README.md

 # cloud-positive-website
-To rollout the resources in this configuration, locally, initialize your local machine the following commands:
+To initialize your local machine the following commands:

 ```
 export ARM_TENANT_ID="<replace_with_the_same_value_as_in_repo_secrets>"